-A note on financial solvency and limited US work authorization:
+A note on financial solvency and limited U.S. work authorization:

-We strongly discourage students from depending on campus work to assist with the costs of study in the US.
-On-campus work opportunities are "limited."
-In addition, international students are limited to a maximum of 20 hours of on-campus work per week.
+We strongly discourage students from depending on on-campus work to assist with the costs of studying in the U.S. On-campus work opportunities are limited and international students are limited to a maximum of 20 hours of on-campus work per week.
 On-campus work should only be considered for supplementary spending money.
 It is not a guaranteed means to support daily living expenses or school tuition/fees.

-Please check the Student Financial Services website on how to pay your first school bill, and direct any questions you may have by email to: TheSolutionCenter@uml.edu.
+Please check the Student Financial Services website on how to pay your first school bill and direct any questions you may have by email to: TheSolutionCenter@uml.edu.